OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Because the names of distinct resources must be unique in Kubernetes, Octopus will append the Octopus deployment ID to the Deployment resource name.
 So if the Deployment resource name was defined as `my-application` in the step, the resulting Deployment resource name would look something like `my-application-deployment-1232`.

-At the end of Phase 2 there are three resources in Kubernetes: the green Deployment resource, the Blue deployment resource, and the Service resource which is still pointing at the green Deployment resource.
+At the end of Phase 2 there are three resources in Kubernetes: the green Deployment resource, the Blue Deployment resource, and the Service resource which is still pointing at the green Deployment resource.

 ![Phase 2](phase2.svg)